halfpetal/hashed-passport/readme.md

 Voila!
 Your secrets are now stored with encryption and automatically decrypted after a DB retrieval.

 ##### OPTIONAL: Overwrite the APP_KEY Hashing Salt
-* Run `php artisan vendor:publish --provider="Ssmulders\HashedPassport\HashedPassportServiceProvider"`
+* Run `php artisan vendor:publish --provider="Halfpetal\HashedPassport\HashedPassportServiceProvider"`

 Now update the `salt` key in `config/hashed-passport.php` with a custom string.